 A British classic: the scones

-To have an afternoon tea is a world-famous British custom… a tradition which combines excellent herbal infusions with a wide variety of delicate lightly sweetened pastries or savoury appetizers to suit every taste.
+To have an afternoon tea is a world-famous British custom… a tradition which combines excellent herbal infusions with a wide variety of delicate sweetened pastries or savoury appetisers to suit every taste.

 Let’s discover how to prepare the classic delicious scones, sweetened pastries with jam and clotted cream, a British tradition to be served with a nice cup of tea!

-Here is the recipe, to be prepared at home with your family.
+Here is the recipe to prepare them at home with your family.

 A pinch of salt